Temparo/csu-index/README.md

 ---

 ## Usage

+If you are a student of CSU, just open the official site.

 If you want to create a navigation for your own school, just fork this project and change the " /url-process/origin-urls.md" file, then the python script should be run automatically by GitHub Actions to generate the